|Cartoon by Gary Larson

 Anke went forward to haul the anchor, while I raised sail, an operation that briefly fouls the deck with loops of halyard.
 Normally this is cleared at leisure as each sail is raised.
 But, with trouble close to leeward, there was no time for niceties.
 Sails and anchor up, we set course close-hauled, intending to tack back into our island's lee.

 Anke returned to the cockpit and took the helm while I set about clearing the decks by feel.
-Despite the fact that I couldn't see any of the lines, by habit, I put my head down for a moment.
+Despite the fact that I couldn't see any of the lines, I put my head down for a moment from sheer habit.
 A side gust hit, and we heeled hard and SLACKTIDE rounded toward it in a swoop, dumping power and regaining her feet.

 As my head came up, I found that I'd lost my bearings.
 Neither wind nor the sketchy blots of black fell into a pattern I could recognize.
 Which way to turn and how long before burning up scant searoom?
 Panic clamped down hard.
 Heart pounding, mouth gone dry, knees weak and knocking, mind clutching wildly at any purchase within that churning darkness.